India & China; Past, Present & Future

 As with all our itineraries, this is purely a suggestion and can be amended in any way to your preferences.
 If you'd like to see similar trips, take a look at our Epic Journey and Family Holiday collections; as well as our favourite Ultimate Luxury, Active and Multi-Country itineraries.

-- Day 1 - The Taj Mahal Palace - Mumbai
+- Day 1 - Taj Mahal Palace - Mumbai

-Morning colonial walking tour (St Thomas's, PoW Museum, Horniman Circle etc).
-Lunch at Sea Lounge.
-Afternoon Elephanta Caves.
+Arrive in Mumbai and transfer to your hotel.
+Afternoon colonial walking tour (St Thomas's, PoW Museum, Horniman Circle etc).

-- Day 3 - The Taj Mahal Palace - Mumbai
+- Day 2 - Taj Mahal Palace - Mumbai

 Morning city tour - Ghandi's Home, Dhobi Ghat & Parsi sites.
-Afternoon shopping tour of 'new' Mumbai.
+Afternoon Elephanta Caves.
 Dinner at Golden Dragon.

-- Day 4 - Vivanta by Taj, Aurangabad - Aurangabad
+- Day 3 - Vivanta Aurangabad - Aurangabad

 Fly to Aurangabad.
 Afternoon visit to Ellora Caves & Daulatabad Fort.